Icinga/icingaweb2/CONTRIBUTING.md

 ## <a id="contributing-testing"></a> Testing

-Basic unit test coverage is provided by running `icingacli test php unit`.

-Snapshot packages from the laster development branch are available inside the [package repository](https://packages.icinga.com).
+Snapshot packages from the latest development branch are available inside the [package repository](https://packages.icinga.com).

 You can help test-drive the latest Icinga 2 snapshot packages inside the